jcmgray/quimb/docs/dynamics and evolution.rst

 There are three methods of updating the state:

-    - ``QuEvo(..., method='integrate')``: use definite integration.
+    - ``Evolution(..., method='integrate')``: use definite integration.
 Get system at each time step, only need action of Hamiltonian on state.
 Generally efficient.
 For pure and mixed states.
 The additional option ``int_small_step={False, True}`` determines whether a low or high order adaptive stepping scheme is used, giving naturally smaller or larger times steps.
 See :class:`scipy.integrate.ode` for details, ``False`` corresponds to ``"dop853"``, ``True`` to ``"dopri5"``.

-    - ``QuEvo(..., method='solve')``.
+    - ``Evolution(..., method='solve')``.
 Diagonalize the hamiltonian, which once done, allows quickly updating to arbitrary times.
 Supports pure and mixed states, recomended for small systems.

-    -  ``QuEvo(..., method='expm')``: compute the evolved state using the action of the matrix exponential in a 'single shot' style.
+    -  ``Evolution(..., method='expm')``: compute the evolved state using the action of the matrix exponential in a 'single shot' style.
 Only needs action of Hamiltonian, for very large systems can use distributed MPI.
 Only for pure states.

 Computing on the fly
 ~~~~~~~~~~~~~~~~~~~~

 Sometimes, if integrating, it is best to just query the state at time-steps chosen dynamically by the adaptive scheme.
-This is achieved using the ``compute`` keyword supplied to ``QuEvo``.
+This is achieved using the ``compute`` keyword supplied to ``Evolution``.
 It can also just be a convenient way to set up calculations as well:

 .. code-block:: python